kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./Kaltura API Documentation Set.md

 ## Sample Applications with Source Code

-The <a href="https://github.com/kaltura" target="_blank">Kaltura GitHub profile</a> features various applications with full open source code, that can be used as reference samples.
+The <[Kaltura GitHub profile](https://github.com/kaltura) features various applications with full open source code, that can be used as reference samples.

 The following links review some of the selected sample applications: